 Bitcoin is quite different from physical currencies.
 The main difference from its tangible rivals is that Bitcoin is digitally created and virtually stored.
 Ergo, there’s no printed version of Bitcoins.
 If the transactions are not transmitted electronically, you can’t use Bitcoins like banknotes.
 But you can exchange them at any time to the currency of your choice.

-Bitcoin is decentralized cryptocurrency which basically means two things:
+Bitcoin is a decentralized cryptocurrency which basically means two things:

 - It’s not controlled by institutions or governments.
 There is no central authority, so the BTC value depends on the principle of supply and demand